Create-Schematics/Create-Schematics/README.md

 ## Developing

-If you want to contribute to Create Schematics, first of all thank you for you're help, but you're going to need to get some things set up first.
+If you want to contribute to Create Schematics, first of all thank you for your help, but you're going to need to get some things set up first.

 First obtain the source